 In this Round you may apply for funding for capacity building projects and either the major literacy support grant or the minor literacy support grant.

-In order to apply for funding you need to complete an Expression of Interest.
+In order to apply for funding you need to complete an Application.
 See below for help in writing this.

 Before you start